 Southerners love their sweet tea in summer.
 “It’s everywhere––at every restaurant, every gas station,” says bartender Weisi Basore of the classic iced drink brewed from black tea and often spiked with a mountain of sugar.
 “With the hot, muggy weather, it’s just about the most refreshing thing you can drink.”

-So in scheming the cocktail menu at casual small-plates eatery Bar Cleeta in Bentonville, Ark., that Basore launched with her chef-husband, Trae Basore, last May, she felt compelled to pay tribute to the drink.
-Her Forefathers cocktail is a sweet-tea-laced rendition of an Old Fashioned that appropriately fits into Bar Cleeta’s cocktail collection: simple classic-inspired libations made from just a few seasonal ingredients.
+So in scheming the cocktail menu at casual small-plates eatery Bar Cleeta in Bentonville, Arkansas, that Basore opened with her chef-husband, Trae Basore, she felt compelled to pay tribute to the drink.
+Her Forefathers cocktail is a sweet-tea-laced rendition of an Old Fashioned that appropriately fits into Bar Cleeta’s cocktail collection: simple, classic-inspired libations made from just a few seasonal ingredients.

 The cocktail is firmly in line with the restaurant’s New American meets Southern-inflected menu, where you’re likely to find charred chile-spiked market beans with caramelized sour cream and hazelnut gremolata or an onion and bacon tarte flambé.